NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 ### The Usage Field

-A one-octet value, called "usage", specifies how the association data is to be used during agent authentication.
+A one-octet value, called "usage", specifies how the association data is to be used for agent authentication.
 The usages defined in this document are:

 0 -- Certificate Trust Anchor: Usage 0 is used to specify a certificate or public key that MUST serve as a domain-specific trust anchor for TLS certification path validation of the presented agent certificate during the TLS handshake.